ietf-scim-wg/draft-ietf-scim-cursor-pagination/draft-ietf-scim-cursor-pagination.md

-If a Service Provider encounters invalid pagination query parameters (invalid cursor value, count value, etc), or other error condition, the Service Provider SHOULD return the appropriate HTTP response status code and detailed JSON error response as defined in Section 3.12 of [RFC7644].
+If a Service Provider encounters invalid pagination query parameters (invalid cursor value, count value, etc), or other error conditions, the Service Provider SHOULD return the appropriate HTTP response status code and detailed JSON error response as defined in Section 3.12 of [RFC7644].
 Most pagination error conditions would generate an HTTP response with status code 400.
 Since many pagination